felixrieseberg/Ghost-Azure/README.md

 Visit the project's website at <http://ghost.org> &bull; docs on <http://support.ghost.org>.

+## Ghost-Azure

+Ghost Azure is a project that maintains the minimum configuration required to run ghost in azure Web Apps.
+This project does not contain alterations to ghost itself.

 ## Running Locally

 To run ghost locally run npm install then simply add websiteUrl, PORT, and NODE_ENV to your environment variables and run npm start.
 By default NODE_ENV will default to development, but the process that runs in azure runs with the value of production.
 If you decide to run NODE_ENV as production, you will probably want to turn off forceAdminSSL in config.js otherwise trying to access admin will default to redirecting you to https, and you won't have a valid SSL cert locally.
 The websiteUrl can be something as simple as `http://localhost` and the PORT variable should be the port you wish the instance to listen on.